 As a student in this program, you are required to have a second major or minor in a teachable content area.
 We strongly recommend choosing your second major or minor from the following areas: integrated science, biology, chemistry, physics, mathematics, or geography education.

 The College of Education and Human Development offers a two-tiered advising system for secondary education students with teaching majors in the College of Arts and Sciences.
 Students receive:

-- Major-specific advising through the faculty or staff expertise within the department.
+- Major-specific advising through the faculty within the department.
 Dr. Duane Hampton is the faculty advisor for the earth science education major.